glynnbird/postdb/README.md

 - `PORT` - the port that the database's web server will listen on.
 Default 5984.
 - `INDEXES` - the number of secondary indexes created.
 Default 3.
+- `READONLY` - set this to only allow read-only operations.
+Write operations will receive a 403 response.
+This is handy for configuring some nodes to point to PostgreSQL read replicas.

 ## To do

-- READONLY mode - to allow read-only replicas
 - PostgreSQL connection parameter
 - offset (to go with limit)